What Is Managed IT Support? (Essential & Premium Services)

 Since your managed IT support provider is familiar with your entire IT infrastructure, they’ll have a better idea of where to begin troubleshooting.
 They also have established relationships with OEMs and vendors to expedite things if necessary.

 Your ticket will be resolved within a set timeframe spelled out in the service level agreement (SLA) in your contract.
-If your ticket is urgent, there’s a ticket prioritization process spelled out in your agreement that would push you to the front of the line.
+If your ticket is urgent, a ticket prioritization process (spelled out in your agreement) would move your request to the front of the line.

 Your managed IT support provider handles things and keeps you in the loop.
 Between their updates and your contract, you know whether you’ll have that quote comfortably delivered on time.